msaxena2/sample-k-semantics/k-notes/functionality_notes.md

 * It's understandable that the debugger should allow for multiple instances, each supporting a different frontend.
 Hence, an api, or something like a debugger api should be designed.
 Design decision should be made keeping in mind the fact that the api should support GUIs.

+* The debugger will be dealing entirely with KORE classes, and it's the backend used will have to be KORE compatible.

+## Rewrite Engine API

+* Should provide support for KORE.

+* Match/Substitute should be supported.
+Given a rule, we should be able to call match substitute to get a rewrite.

+* The rewrite engine will not be responsible for maintaining the graph, that will be the responsibility of the debugger instance.